codeshoel/back_it/README.md

 # BackIt
-BackIt is a project that provides solution to database backup, making the making up of database easy and seamless to enable developers focus more on programming prior to drive productivity.
+BackIt is a project that provides solution to database backing up, making database backup seamless to drive productivity.

 ## Features
 -   Backup single and multiple database